danielrcollins1/OED-Expanded/x-campaign-material.md

 # Appendix B: Campaign Material

-The below is not part of OED but is intended as starter guidelines to create an initial dungeon, settlement, and wilderness as well as other non-dungeon topics.
-However, the best place to start is with your dungeon, this is where the majority of your play time is likely to be spent, and may be all you really need.
+The below is not part of OED but was written as a "missing manal" to create an initial dungeon, settlement, and wilderness as well as other non-dungeon topics.
+The best place to start is with your dungeon, this is where the majority of your play time is likely to be spent, and may be all you really need.

 ## Design a Dungeon